 - Greeters/Ushers: More than simply handing out bulletins, taking collections and directing traffic; it is the job of the Ushers to help parishioners and visitors feel welcomed.
 In a sense, the usher is the icon of the parish, and is often the first person that a visitor meets at our church.
 If you enjoy being out-going, and meeting new people; consider serving as an usher.

-- Choir: This group practices each Sunday prior to the 10:30 service.
+- Choir: The choir practices each Sunday at 9:15 AM.
 The choir participates in the 10:30 liturgy most Sundays.